SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 sol = solve(oprob)
 nothing # hide
 ```
 Next, we can access the simulation's values using the same notation as previously.
-When we check a species's value, its full across the full simulation is returned as a vector:
+When we access a species's, its values across the full simulation is returned as a vector:
 ```@example structure_indexing
 sol[:P]
 ```